 Are High-Yield Checking Accounts Worth It?

 Checking accounts generally aren’t known for their high interest rates.
 But the days of earning nothing (or practically nothing) on the money sitting in checking may be coming to an end.
-While the average annual percentage yield (APY) on checking is still a measly 0.08%, many banks and credit unions now offer significantly higher rates for their checking accounts.
-So-called “high-yield checking accounts,” these accounts often pay more than many savings accounts.
-Some even rival high-yield savings accounts.
+While the average annual percentage yield (APY) on checking is still a scant 0.07%, many banks and credit unions now offer significantly higher rates for their checking accounts.
+These high-yield checking accounts often pay more than many savings accounts, and some even rival high-yield savings accounts.

-But there is a catch: You generally need to follow certain strict rules to earn the high rate.
-If you don’t, you may learn little or no interest for the month.
+However, you may need to follow certain strict rules to earn the high rate.
+If you don’t, you may earn little or no interest for the month.
 Are high-yield checking accounts worth it?
-Maybe.
 Here’s what you need to know.

 What Are High-Yield Checking Accounts?

 The key difference between a traditional checking account and a high-yield checking account is that the latter offers a higher interest rate.
-Although rates vary, you can currently find high-yield checking accounts with a 3.00% APY, and sometimes higher.
+Although rates vary, you can currently find high-yield checking accounts from banks with APYs of approximately 0.25%-2.00%, as well as others that range from about 3%-5%, though these tend to come with strict requirements.
+The current national average rate for checking account APYs, however, is 0.07% APY.

 Some high-yield checking accounts offer the same APY on all balances, while others offer a tiered rate with higher APYs for higher balances.
-You may also have to meet certain requirements to access the advertised rate, such as making a certain number of transactions each month, signing up for direct deposit of your paycheck, and enrolling in electronic statements.
+You may also have to meet certain requirements to access the advertised rate, such as making a certain number of transactions each month, signing up for direct deposit of your paycheck, maintaining a higher balance, and enrolling in electronic statements.

 How High-Yield Checking Accounts Work